Blog

 There were two reasons for this:

-1) To ensure that the message of oracy was not solely tied to English but rather to teaching and learning throughout the entire curriculum.
+1) To ensure that the message of oral communication was not solely tied to English but rather to teaching and learning throughout the entire curriculum.

 2) One ‘Champion’ being on the SLT and another not so, straddled the management line and avoided the changes being ‘top down’.
 As Peter Senge says, “People don’t resist change.
 They resist being changed.”

 The top right-hand quadrant represents what we have tried to achieve by using triads, video sharing and specific adaptations for phases.
-By giving people high levels of control and support, we have worked with staff towards our oracy goal.
+By giving people high levels of control and support, we have worked with staff towards our oral communication goal.

 Our approach towards implementing oracy provided structured processes for us to reflect on at individual and whole-school levels.

-Taking feedback from teachers, we adjusted and clarified our expectations of which oracy strategies should be used within each year group/phase, allowing progress to be made throughout the school.
+Taking feedback from teachers, we adjusted and clarified our expectations of which oral communication strategies should be used within each year group/phase, allowing progress to be made throughout the school.

 We are now looking at our review and reflection tools to support the next phases of implementation.